draptik/blog-hugo/README.md

   - `./deploy.sh` (auto-commit in `public` folder -> this is the folder that gets published)
   - git commit (this folder)

+### Updating talks page

+- `./start-blog.sh` Starts tmux
+- on host system, edit `content/talks`
+- in docker window (bottom-right in tmux): `hugo` to build
+- on host system: `./deploy.sh`
+- git commit and push when happy.

 # Usage (pre-docker - outdated)